countable-web/ops-manual/philosophy/PHILOSOPHY.rst

 -  *Modelling* - We reduce complex phenonemna to simple predictive models.
 Help everyone on your project visualize the desired outcome.
--  *Diversity* - We MUST encourage diversity of thought, treat everyone with respect, and work to avoid non-merticratic bias.
+-  *Diversity* - We MUST encourage diversity of thought, treat everyone with respect, and work to avoid non-meritocratic bias.
 -  *Usability* - We create software with an enjoyable, engaging user experience.
 Don't make the user think, wait, or do a task unnecessarily.